Q: What is AWS Transfer Family?

-A: No. The server’s host key that is assigned when you create the server remains the same, until you delete and create a new one.
+A: No. The server’s host key that is assigned when you create the server remains the same, unless you add a new host key and manually delete the original.

-Q: Can I import keys from my current SFTP server so my users do not have to reverify the session information?
+Q: Can I import keys from my current SFTP server so my users do not have to verify the authenticity of my server again?

 Q: How do my end users’ FTPS clients verify the identity of my FTPS server?